MarcusMors/supreme-calendar/README.md

 ## Event vs Task

-event : pass even thought you aren't there task : you can do, in a plaze of time
+event : pass even thought you aren't there task : you can do it in a period of time

 ### Priority System